behivetech/development-notes/nginx-and-ssl.md

 brew install nginx
 ```

-In your projects folder create a directory for the certificate setup
+In a desired folder create a directory for the certificate setup
 ```
-mkdir -p ~/projects/myserver.local
+mkdir -p ~/myserver.local
-cd ~/projects/myserver.local
+cd ~/myserver.local
 ```

 This will be a set up to point to a domain locally called myserver.local.
 Change the name myserver.local